List of awards and nominations received by Jamie Dornan

 His critically panned performance in Fifty Shades of Grey (2015) led him to winning two Golden Raspberry Awards.
 But he earned a People's Choice Award for his performance in Fifty Shades Freed (2018).

 Dornan's portrayal of a working class father in Kenneth Branagh's semi-biographical drama film Belfast (2021), earned him nominations for the Golden Globe Award and Critics' Choice Movie Award for Best Supporting Actor.
+For his lead performance as an amnesiac in The Tourist (2022–2024), he was nominated for an AACTA Award for Best Lead Actor in a Television Drama.

 He was honoured with the Oscar Wilde Award by the US-Ireland Alliance in 2021.

-Major Accolades
+Major associations

 British Academy Television Awards

-The British Academy Television Awards, also known as the BAFTA Television Awards, are given by the British Academy of Film and Television Arts honouring the best in television.
+The British Academy Television Awards, also known as the BAFTA TV Awards, are given by the British Academy of Film and Television Arts honouring the best in television.

 Golden Globe Awards

-The Golden Globe Awards is an annual award ceremony where members of the Hollywood Foreign Press Association celebrate excellence in both film and television industries.
+The Golden Globe Awards is an annual award ceremony where excellence in both film and television industries are celebrated.